Chestnut bunting

+Description

 It is a fairly small bunting, 14 to 15 cm in length.
 The tail is fairly short with little or no white on the outer feathers.
 Breeding males have bright chestnut-brown upperparts and head.
 The breast and belly are yellow with streaks on the sides.
 Non-breeding males are similar but duller with the chestnut partly hidden by pale fringes to the feathers.
 The female is mostly dull brown with dark streaks above while the underparts are mainly pale yellow.
 The rump is dull chestnut and the throat is buff.

 The variable, high-pitched song is given from a perch low in a tree.
 The call is a short zick, similar to the call of the little bunting.

+Ecology

+Distribution

 It breeds in Siberia, northern Mongolia and north-eastern China.
 It is a long-distance migrant, wintering in southern China, south-east Asia and north-east India.
 There are a number of records from Europe but some of these are considered to be escapes from captivity rather than genuine vagrants.

+Habitat

 During the breeding season it inhabits open forest with plenty of ground cover and shrubs.
 Wintering and migrating birds occur in farmland, scrub and woodland edges.